clabrugere/multitask-learning/README.md

 - Mixture of experts uses an ensemble of encoders (called experts) shared by all tasks that takes a global embedding projection as input to learn different representations of the data.
 Each task-specific encoders take a linear combination of experts outputs as input, using a global gating mechanism.
 Task-specific encoders then projects it to their own task-specific space.
 - Multi-gate mixture of experts is very similar to the mixture of expert model but with the difference that each tasks has its own gate.
 It allows to better route information of the different expert representations to the tasks as gates focus on catpuring information only relevant for their respective tasks.

 In the implementation of this repository, gates are simple linear projection with a softmax activation.
 A temperature scaling in the softmax could be added to control the collective influence of experts.
 In addition, every tasks encoders have the same architecture for simplicity sake, but it can easily be adapted to fit more complex applications.
+Finally, a learnt linear projection is applied to the continuous vectors of inputs and before the concatenation with the learnt embeddings of discrete modalities, in order to rescale them automatically.

 An example of a simple multi-task loss is implemented in `models/loss.py`, to model multiple binary classification tasks.

 ## Dependencies